queer/utt/README.md

 On Windows, run `mvn clean package` to create a JAR file in `target/`.

+### Why is it so big???

+Unfortunately, supporting everything under the sun requires dragging in a pretty ridiculous number of packages 3:

 ## What and why

 utt (case-sensitive) is a tool for converting between textual data formats. utt